lucaong/minisearch/README.md

-Find the complete [documentation and API reference here](https://lucaong.github.io/minisearch), and more background about MiniSearch, including a comparison with other similar libraries in [this blog post](https://lucaongaro.eu/blog/2019/01/30/minisearch-client-side-fulltext-search-engine.html).
+Find the complete [documentation and API reference here](https://lucaong.github.io/minisearch), and more background about `MiniSearch`, including a comparison with other similar libraries, in [this blog post](https://lucaongaro.eu/blog/2019/01/30/minisearch-client-side-fulltext-search-engine.html).